Justin Huang (singer)

-Huang Minghao (黄明昊, born February 19, 2002), also known as Justin Huang, is a Chinese singer, dancer, rapper, actor and host.
+Huang Minghao (黄明昊, born February 19, 2002), also known as Justin Huang, is a Chinese singer, dancer, rapper, actor, and host.
 He was a member of project group Nine Percent from April 6, 2018, until the group's disbandment on October 6, 2019.
-He is currently a member of Yuehua's NEXT.
+He is currently a member of YH Entertainment's Next.

 Since his debut, he has released two albums and multiple singles.
 He has won the Best Singer at the Asian Music Festival and has been named in the top 30 music pioneer list Annual Pioneer Singer and Composer Rookie at the Glory Ceremony.
 Since 2018, he has been on the stage of CCTV New Year's Eve Gala and Spring Festival Gala, served as the torchbearer of the 2022 Beijing Winter Olympics, and has also become the well-deserved darling of variety shows such as Extreme Challenge, Great Escape, Big Brother Energetic, Meet the Temple of Heaven, Summer Surf Shop.
-He was cast as male lead in the movie Reversed Destiny (沙漏).
+He was cast as male lead in the film Reversed Destiny (沙漏).